by Paul Tautges | September 19, 2011 8:39 am

 For a fuller study of the subject of church membership download a free PDF study guide.

-Two more helpful resources for your personal study or small group is Life in the Father’s House by Wayne Mack and Dave Swavely and What Is a Healthy Church Member? by Thabiti Anyabwile.
+Three more helpful resources for your personal study or small group are: Church Membership (9Marks), Life in the Father’s House (Wayne Mack and Dave Swavely) and HELP!
+I Need a Church (Jim Newheiser).

 RECOMMENDED: Counseling One Another: A Theology of Interpersonal Discipleship